MicrosoftDocs/Backup-Confidential-VMs-with-CMK/articles/restore-confidential-vm-with-customer-managed-key.md

 You need to delete the original Customer Managed Key (used for encrypting CVM), delete Key Vault, or mHSM having the original CMK.
 ***Important***

-*Ensure that you've [Soft Delete](https://learn.microsoft.com/en-us/azure/backup/backup-azure-security-feature-cloud) enabled on the Key Vault or mHSM.
-This helps you to recover the key, Key Vault, or mHSM later.*
+*Ensure that you've Soft Delete enabled on the [key vault](https://learn.microsoft.com/en-us/azure/key-vault/general/soft-delete-overview) / [mHSM](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/soft-delete-overview) so that you can recover the key, key vault, or mHSM later.
+See the following sections to recover the key or key vault from the soft deleted state. .*

 ### Step 2: Perform Restore